Robo Defense: Critical response

 The game received mostly positive reviews, with some comparing the game to Fieldrunners.
-Jon Mundy, writing for Pocket Gamer, stated the game as being heavily inspired by "medieval siege warfare".
+Jon Mundy, writing for Pocket Gamer, stated that the game was heavily inspired by "medieval siege warfare".
 He also described the game as a clone of Fieldrunners that almost has the same graphics when compared to Fieldrunners.
-However, the reviewer praised the game for giving opportunity for players to upgrade and modify the turret tower, since it makes the game significantly differ from the more straightforward gameplay of Fieldrunners.
+The reviewer praised the game for giving opportunity for players to upgrade and modify the turret tower, since it makes the game significantly differ from the more straightforward gameplay of Fieldrunners.

 Andrew Podolsky from GameSpot lauded the game as "precise, well executed, and works very well".
 Despite criticizing the game as less impressive and the inability to zoom in and out in the opening and ending of the review, Podolsky later praised the game's distinctiveness for allowing the player to increase the level of the turret tower between level changes and the game's ability to customize difficulty and maps.
 Ryan Paul of Ars Technica commended the game's simplistic user interface and the well appearance of the units and terrain.
 Despite this, he described the game as "not visually stunning".